-Over the past decade, there has been a global boom in e-commerce, driven by rapidly expanding middle classes, increasing internet penetration, and the widespread adoption of smartphones around the world.
+Over the past decade, there has been a global boom in e-commerce, driven by rapidly expanding middle classes, increasing Internet penetration, and the widespread adoption of smart phones around the world.
 With the dramatic success of giant e-commerce businesses such as Amazon and Alibaba, many other businesses around the world are poised to capitalise on these new opportunities.

+With the emergence of the digital economy driving economic growth and creating new business opportunities around the world, how can the ASEAN nations catch this wave and ride it?
+What obstacles do they need to overcome to participate fully in regional and global e-commerce?

-The United Nations Conference on Trade and Development estimates that in 2015. the total global value of e-commerce transactions stood at around \$22 trillion, with this expected to grow at the compound rate of 19.42 percent in the period from 2016 to 2020, projected to amount to more than \$44 trillion in 2020.
+Over the past decade, there has been a global boom in e-commerce, driven by rapidly expanding middle classes, increasing Internet penetration, and the widespread adoption of smart phones around the world.
+With the dramatic success of giant e-commerce businesses such as Amazon and Alibaba, many other businesses around the world are poised to capitalise on these new opportunities.
+The United Nations Conference on Trade and Development (UNCTAD) estimates that in 2015, the total global value of e-commerce transactions stood at around US\$22 trillion, with this expected to grow at the compound rate of 19.42% in the period from 2016 to 2020, projected to amount to more than US\$ 44 trillion in 2020.
 While the US has dominated the e-commerce sector since its inception, China is one of the few Asian nations to have a strong presence, with both the establishment of strong e-commerce platforms and their widespread acceptance by consumers.
 Other markets, including those in the 10 Southeast Asian nations, still remain relatively undeveloped.

-With more than 600 million people living in this region, approximately 8.8 percent of the world's population, and more than half of the population are under the age of 30, this region holds massive potential.
-According to a joint study by Google and Temasek Holdings Pte, there will be a 16-fold increase - slightly lower than the aforementioned global projection - in the value of e-commerce transactions in Southeast Asia by 2025.
+With more than 600 million people living in this region, approximately 8.8% of the world's population, and more than half of the population are under the age of 30, this region holds massive potential.
+According to a joint study by Google and Temasek Holdings Pte, there will be a 16-fold increase -slightly lower than the aforementioned global projection- in the value of e-commerce transactions in Southeast Asia by 2025.

-A motorcycle taxi driver displays the popular motorbike-hailing app by Indonesian start-up Go-Jek on his mobile phone in Jakarta.
-ADEK BERRY/AF

-While the potential is evidently enormous, a number of constraints currently impact the region's ability to reap all the benefits, including the availability and reliability of internet connections and of logistics services; the existence and effective implementation of appropriate legal frameworks; and the availability of the necessary human capital.
+While the potential is evidently enormous, a number of constraints currently impact the region's ability to reap all the benefits including the availability and reliability of Internet connections and of logistics services; the existence and effective implementation of appropriate legal frameworks; and the availability of the necessary human capital.

-At the preliminary stages, participation in e-commerce may require little more than intermittent access to the internet through mobile devices such as smartphones, and perhaps a desktop or a laptop, However, more advanced development requires an internet infrastructure sufficient to enable full participation in crossborder markets at regional and global levels.
+At the preliminary stages, participation in e-commerce may require little more than intermittent access to the internet through mobile devices such as smartphones, and perhaps a desktop or a laptop.
+However, more advanced development requires an internet infrastructure sufficient to enable full participation in cross-border markets at regional and global levels.
 A recent World Bank development report emphasised the importance of the "middle mile" which requires liberalising markets to build and operate backbone networks and encouraging open access.
 The development of these networks is contingent on other infrastructure, including roads, railways, and energy distribution, which will facilitate the development of optical fibre links, internet exchange points, and local caches.